 - a written notice placed in a clearly visible position explaining how your customers can obtain this information - for example by speaking to a member of your staff.

 When allergen information is provided as part of a conversation with a customer, this should be backed up by written information to ensure it is accurate and consistent.
-The Allergen Matrix can be printed off and completed to help your business record the allergens in your food.
+If you provide allergen free food then you should print of the following document and complete – Guidance Control of allergens in the kitchen

 If food is sold via telephone or an online order, for example a takeaway, then allergen information must still be provided.
 This might be on a website, menu or orally (for example by phone).